TacMan-Turbo: Proactive Tactile Control for Robust and Efficient Articulated Object Manipulation: Introduction

 Current approaches struggle to achieve both objectives simultaneously.
 Methods that rely on pre-provided kinematic information demonstrate efficiency in controlled scenarios but often fail when encountering discrepancies between assumed and actual object kinematics.
 Conversely, while the recent tactile-informed approach by Zhao \etal~\cite{zhao2024tac} successfully achieves robust manipulation despite kinematic uncertainty, it sacrifices efficiency---requiring several minutes to manipulate a single object due to its cautious, step-by-step exploration-compensation mechanism.
 This fundamental trade-off between effectiveness and efficiency remains unresolved in articulated object manipulation, as further detailed in \cref{sec:related_work-aom}.

 To address this challenge, we propose \method, a novel proactive control framework that fundamentally reimagines how tactile feedback can guide manipulation.
-While acknowledging Zhao \etal's insight~\cite{zhao2024tac} in using robot-object contact deviations as state representations, \method interprets these tactile-informed deviations in a different manner---not just as position errors requiring compensation, but as rich sources of information indicating the object's local kinematics.
-By systematically collecting sequences of these observations, \method enables accurate prediction of subsequent interaction positions with local optimality.
-This predictive capability allows the controller to make \textbf{proactive} adjustments rather than relying solely on \textbf{reactive} corrections, thereby significantly improving manipulation efficiency while maintaining robustness.
+While leveraging Zhao \etal's insight in using robot-object contact deviations as state representations~\cite{zhao2024tac}, \method introduces a temporal perspective: instead of treating contact deviations merely as spatial errors requiring immediate compensation, we analyze sequential tactile observations as time-series data that reveal local kinematic information.
+This temporal interpretation enables \method to predict future object states and proactively modulate manipulation velocities to minimize predicted future deviations, streamlining the previous execute-and-recover cycle into a continuous control loop.
 As illustrated in \cref{fig:teaser}, this novel approach preserves the effectiveness of contact-based manipulation while enabling substantially more efficient execution.

-We validate \method through comprehensive evaluations in both simulation and real-world settings.
+We validate \method in both simulation and real-world settings.
 Our test scenarios systematically cover articulated objects with diverse joint types---from basic prismatic and revolute joints to complex mechanisms involving concurrent translational and rotational movements.
-Across \(\boldsymbol{200}\) simulated articulated objects and multiple real-world experiments, \method achieves the same perfect manipulation success rate as the previous tactile-informed approach while significantly improving all efficiency metrics: time efficiency, action efficiency, and trajectory smoothness (all comparisons yielding p-values \(<\boldsymbol{0.0001}\)).
+Across \(\boldsymbol{200}\) simulated articulated objects and multiple real-world experiments, \method achieves the same perfect manipulation success rate as the previous tactile-informed approach while significantly improving all efficiency metrics: time efficiency, action efficiency, and trajectory smoothness (all comparisons yielding p-values < \(\boldsymbol{0.0001}\)).
 These results confirm that \method successfully mitigates the long-standing effectiveness-efficiency trade-off in articulated object manipulation.